 To receive a full refund, all cancellations must be received in writing no later than 14 days prior to the course start date.
 Cancellations made after the 14-day window will not be refunded.
 Send cancellation requests by email to email@example.com; by fax to +1.866.460.3032 (US) or +1.972.852.9292 (outside US); or mail to SPE Registration, PO Box 833836, Richardson, TX 75083.

 For more details, please contact us at firstname.lastname@example.org.

-Steve Hennings is the unconventional gas manager for Source Rock Engineering in Littleton, Colorado.
-He has over 30 years of field and reservoir experience in a large number of basins, covering every phase of development.
-His focus for the past decade has been on coal gas, coal mine methane and shale gas development.
-He has been involved in technical evaluations of development and exploration prospects in eight different countries including China, Australia, Canada, India and the United States.
+Steve Hennings is the principal engineering consultant for Source Rock Engineering in Littleton, Colorado.
+He has over 30 years of field and reservoir experience in a wide variety of basins, working in various roles ranging from production superintendent to regional technology coordinator to engineering and geoscience manager.
+His focus for the past decade has been on providing technical support on many unconventional reservoir projects, including onsite supervision of work activities in Australia, Canada, China, Turkey, South Africa and the United States.

 In 2008, Hennings was awarded the prestigious annual Stefanko Award from the Society of Mining Engineers for his technical contributions.
 Hennings is a registered professional engineer and holds a BS in petroleum engineering and an MS in finance.